docqai/docq/docs/index.md

 Docq is Open Source Software (OSS AGPLv3) that is self-hosted "on-premises" within your cloud provider account (Azure/AWS/GCP).
 That means all systems, including machine learning models and data, lives within your boundary of control.

 For the developers and other tech-savvy audience, Docq is like **WordPress for generative AI**.
-Out-of-the-box you get a private ChatGPT and a platform that can be customised and built upon using a plugin system and APIs (coming soon).
+Out-of-the-box you get a private ChatGPT and a platform that can be customised and built upon using a plugin system (see [extensions](./developer-guide/extensions.md)) and APIs (coming soon).

 ## Learn More